 Learn More about the Best Ways to Eliminate Mosquito Larvae in Stagnant Water for our top recommendations on Mosquito Population Control.

-Over the millions of years of existence, mosquitoes have evolved greatly.
+Over the millions of years of existence, mosquitos have evolved greatly.
 They were able to hone their skills by developing a variety of sensors that help them in finding their prey.

-With the thousands of species of mosquitoes in the world, there are three genera that are known to transmit dangerous and deadly to humans.
+With the thousands of species of mosquitos in the world, there are three genera that are known to transmit dangerous and deadly to humans.